Thumbs up for South Africa's tap water

 The certification system looks at, among other things, water safety planning, and submission of credible information, asset management and incident management.

-Ahead of the audit, a core group of Blue Drop assessors visited the UK's Drinking Water Inspectorate in October last year and the inspectorate also provided training for the assessors.
+the audit, a core group of Blue Drop assessors visited the UK's Drinking Water Inspectorate in October last year and the inspectorate also provided training for the assessors.

 Improved drinking water quality